 The devastating effects of criticism

-Using humor as a communication skill in relationship-building
+Using humor as a communication skill in partnership-building

-Maintaining good people skills in a technological world which places less and less emphasis on effective, face-to-face communication
+Maintaining good people skills in a technological world that places less and less emphasis on effective, face-to-face communication

 Dealing effectively with cultural diversity in the workplace and beyond